DCGO2/DCGO-Card-Scripts/README.md

 # DCGO-Card-Scripts

-DCGO-Card-Scripts is a collection of scripts and card effect definitions for the DCGO card game.
+DCGO-Card-Scripts is a collection of scripts and card effect definitions for the Digimon Trading Card Game.
 This repository organizes card effects, game logic, and supporting scripts to facilitate the development and management of card sets and gameplay mechanics.

 ## Project Structure